2026-06-10T21:08:08Z by Showboat 0.6.1

 title_author Crispin: The Cross of Lead|Avi -> crispin the cross of lead|avi

-ISBN-10/13 cross-derive each other; a `title_author` key is synthesized so even
+ISBN-10/13 cross-derive each other; a title-and-author match is built (author

 Crispin — which arrives with NO ISBN — still has something to match on.